omereis/bumps/extra/rauln/bumps_flask/README.rst

 This is a development configuration and has a lot of security flaws.
 For example, *Redis* is installed but not properly secured.
 It uses legacy *Docker* commands such as *--link*.
-Since we are testing file uploads, the Unix user which runs the servergit has root privileges.
+Since we are testing file uploads, the Unix user which runs the server has root privileges.
 It also starts *Flask* with debug mode on.
 Do **not** install this for production servers.